soufianeljadi/soufianeljadi/README.md

-# Salamalaykum, I'm Soufiane EL JADI!
+# Marhaban, I'm Soufiane EL JADI!

 I'm a passionate technologist with a solid foundation in C, C++, Java, J2EE, PHP, Laravel, Shell Scripting, and more.
 I pursued my education at University Sultan Moulay Slimane, where I earned a diploma as a Technicien Specialise after two years of dedicated study.